vbhasin999/CNN_face_recognition/README.md

 ## Project Overview

-This project addresses two significant challenges in computer vision:
+To achieve good performance on a verification task, the project follows the following procedure:

 - **Face Classification**: A multi-class classification problem where the goal is to correctly identify a given face from a known set of identities.
+This allows us to train a model that can generate informative facial embeddings.
+We further fine tune the model using ArcFace loss to enhance the embeddings' discriminative power.
 - **Face Verification**: Relating unknown identities to known ones based on the similarity in generated embeddings, a quintessential task in security and personalized services.

 ### Modified ConvNext CNN

-We've adapted the cutting-edge ConvNext CNN architecture, tuning it specifically for the nuances of facial recognition tasks.
-This modified network is tailored to capture the intricate features and distinctions in human faces, making it highly effective for classification purposes.
+We've adapted the ConvNext CNN architecture, modifying certain features for facial recognition tasks.

 ### ArcFace Loss

 For verification, we've employed ArcFace loss, which enhances the discriminative power of the embeddings.
-It works by mapping facial features into an embedding space where geometrically, the angle between different faces represents their similarity.

-## Features

-- **High Accuracy**: Achieve precise classifications (>90%) and verifications with our fine-tuned model.
-- **Robust Embeddings**: Generate robust facial embeddings that can be used for a variety of applications.
-- **Scalability**: Our solution scales gracefully with your dataset size, maintaining performance.
+It works by introducing an angular margin between classes by modifying the angle between the feature vector and the corresponding weight vector.
+This margin helps to make the decision boundaries more discriminative.

 ## Getting Started